Inference in Deep Learning

 - Variational autoencoded deep Gaussian Processes (Dai et al., 2016) uses a “chain” of Gaussian Processes to represent multiple layers of latent variables (VAE-DGP).

-The problem with autoencoders is that they actually not necessarily say how the latent variables are to be used.
+The problem with autoencoders is that they actually do not define how the latent variables are to be used.

 Inherently, without additional constraints the representation problem is ill-posed.
 Suppose for example that the generator is just a dictionary of images and that training will make the latent variables point to a particular index in this dictionary.
 In this way no deep structure has been uncovered by the network at all.
-It’s just pretty dumb pointing at what it has been seen before at the training and generalization can be expected to be pretty bad.
+It’s pretty much just pointing at what it has been seen during training.
+Generalization can be expected to be pretty bad.

 Especially when variational autoencoders are used in sequence modeling it becomes apparent that the latent code is generally not used.
 The variational lossy autoencoder introduces control over the latent code to successfully combine them with recurrent networks (Chen et al., 2017).